 What Is Immunotherapy?

 Immunotherapy is a treatment that uses the body’s immune system to fight the spreading cancer cells.
 Cancer cells are not recognized by the body’s immune system as a foreign invader as they are quite similar to the normal body cells.
 However, they do not function like normal body cells.
 They frequently change or “mutate” to escape from the immune system.
-Immunotherapy uses medications to bring this to the notice of the immune system so that it can locate and destroy the cells.
+Immunotherapy uses medications to bring

 The immune system is the body’s police force.
 When foreign invaders like viruses, bacteria, or any other disease-causing microorganisms enter the body, the immune system is alerted and gets its officers to get rid of them.
 Lymph nodes, present in most parts of the immune system, and white blood cells like T cells fight infections and cancers.